MrKaszeba19/PapajLang/README.md

-scanstr | Scan 1 string value from input toString | Convert anything to string toNumber | Convert anything to number rand | Generate a random integer value within a range [0..N-1] print | Print a value being on the top of the stack println | Same as above and end the line. rprint | Print a value being on the top of the stack and remove it from this stack.
+scanstr | Scan 1 string value from input toString | Convert anything to string toNumber | Convert anything to number print | Print a value being on the top of the stack println | Same as above and end the line. rprint | Print a value being on the top of the stack and remove it from this stack.